MicrosoftDocs/visualstudio-docs/mac/debugging.md

 #Debugging Mono’s Class Libraries
 Xamarin products ship with the source code for Mono's class libraries, and you can use this to single step from the debugger to inspect how things are working under the hood.

 Since this feature consumes more memory during debugging, it is turned off by default.
-To enable this feature, browse to  <span class="UIItem">Xamarin Studio > Preferences > Debugger</span> and ensure that the "**Debug project code only; do not step into framework code**" option is **unselected**, as illustrated below:
+To enable this feature, browse to  **Xamarin Studio > Preferences > Debugger** and ensure that the "**Debug project code only; do not step into framework code**" option is **unselected**, as illustrated below:

  ![](Images/debugging-image8.png)